High-harmonic generation in zinc oxide subjected to intense mid-infrared femtosecond laser pulse: Introduction

-In this paper we theoretically investigate photo-ionization and high-harmonic generation in ZnO subjected to intense few-cycle femto-second laser pulses with wavelength 3 $\mu$m.
-The peak laser intensity was varied in the range $10^{11}-10^{14}$ W/cm$^2$.
+In this paper we theoretically investigate photo-excitation of electron-hole pairs and high-harmonic generation in ZnO subjected to intense few-cycle femto-second laser pulses with wavelength in the range 2-8 $\mu$m, and the peak laser intensity was varied in the range $10^{11}-10^{14}$ W/cm$^2$.
 The laser polarization direction was either parallel or perpendicular to the optical axis of the ZnO crystal.
-In velocity gauge, the time-dependent Sch\"{o}dinger equation was employed to investigate the effect of multiple valence and conduction bands on the HHG process in ZnO.
-We find that for the MIR wavelength clean odd-order harmonics emerge in ZnO, due to inter-band mechanism associated with the non-adiabatic response of multiple Bloch bands.
-This paper is organized as follows: Sec.II includes description of out theoretical model, Sec.
-III presents numerical results and discussion of the time evolution of the plasma density and photo-currents associated to HHG, and Sec.IV includes our main conclusions.
+In velocity gauge, the time-dependent Sch\"{o}dinger equation in single active electron approximation was employed to investigate HHG in the bulk of ZnO.
+The paper is organized as follows: Sec.II includes description of our theoretical model, Sec.
+III presents results and discussion of electron-hole pair excitation, the time evolution of the conduction electron density and the transient photo-currents associated to solid-state HHG, and Sec.IV includes our main conclusions.
 Unless otherwise stated, atomic units are used throughout this paper ($e=\hbar=m_e=1$).